tracyjohnson213/cookeys/README.md

 - Creation of a MongoDB backed Flask web application project that allows users to store and manipulate data records
 - Design of well suited database structure including nested relationships between records of different entities
-- Creation of CRUD functionality- Use of HTML and custom CSS for front end
+- Creation of CRUD functionality - Use of HTML and custom CSS for front end
 - Incorporation of main navigation menu and structured layout
 - Creation of valuable README.md
 - Git & Github version control